AarushJ7/jterm-2025/article.md

 ## Discussion

 The results partially supported the hypothesis that increasing enzyme concentration enhances reaction rates.
-The slight increase observed aligns with the principles of Michaelis-Menten kinetics, where reaction rates rise with enzyme concentration until substrate availability becomes limiting.
+The slight increase observed aligns with the principles of Michaelis-Menten kinetics (@10.1006/bulm.1999.0163), where reaction rates rise with enzyme concentration until substrate availability becomes limiting.
 The effect of pH on enzyme activity was inconclusive, with inconsistent absorbance readings likely caused by errors in pH adjustment or insufficient replication of experiments.
 Turnip peroxidase’s sensitivity to pH highlights the importance of precise experimental controls and the need for further research to clarify its activity profile.

 These findings demonstrate the potential applications of turnip peroxidase in industrial processes, where enzyme optimization is critical.
 Variability in pH data underscores the necessity for improved methodologies and accurate calibration of experimental conditions.